Kquant03/LOGSHAPER-OOBAtoShareGPT/README.md

 # A Way To Convert Oobabooga Chat Logs Into Multiturn Data.

+LOGSHAPER is an initiative to take all of the work I've done in [OOBA](https://github.com/oobabooga/text-generation-webui) and convert those interactions to trainable formats.

 Basically, just download the script and then replace line 24's string with your Oobabooga chatlog folder.

 ![image](https://github.com/Kquant03/LOGSHAPER-OOBAtoShareGPT/assets/155934148/de1a41cd-43f7-4895-804b-54d53b599862)